This is a two-part series on operational considerations for travel to the Azores.

 LPPD operates 0600-2359 local with overtime available for emergency flights only.
 Full services are offered, there’s an 8192 foot runway, and approach lights are turned on only upon request.
 Tow bars are needed for operations to LPPD.
 Airport slots are also required for this location with slot request lead time of 24 hours.
 LPPD airport slots are generally confirmed for requested times and have deviations of +/- 15 minutes.

-LPLA is an air force base with a prior permission required (PPR) mandate involving two weeks’ advance notification.
-Operating hours are 0700-2100 local with no airport overtime available.
+LPLA is an air force base with a prior permission required (PPR) mandate involving 72 working hours advance notification.
+This airport operates 24/7.
 Runway length is 10,865 feet, accommodating both large and wide body aircraft.

 5. Limitations at non-AOEs

 Be aware that when operating to non-AOEs in the Azores that fuel, credit, in-flight catering, ground support equipment (GSE), ground handlers and local transport may not be available.

 LPFL is open 0930-1630 local Monday-Friday and 1445-1645 on Saturday.
 It is closed on Sunday.
 Runway length is 4593 feet, and no airport overtime is available.
 Outside of normal operating hours only emergency flights are permitted.
 PPRs are required with at least 24 hours lead time for LPFL.
 Only limited aircraft support services are possible at LPFL, and the only ground handler is the airport authority.
 In-flight catering services are not available at this location.
 LPGR is open 0601-2359 local Monday – Friday and closed on weekends with no airport overtime possible.
 Runway length is 4529 feet, the ground handler is the airport authority, only limited services are available, and no in-flight catering is possible at LPGR.